cloudyspells/carbon-appinsights/README.md

 ### Usage

 This function is designed to be deployed to Azure as a Function App with the included _GitHub Workflow_ using bicep.
+See [the local guide](docs/usage-local.md) for instructions your local workstation.
 To deploy the function, you will need fork this repository and create a new GitHub repository secret named `AZURE_CREDENTIALS` with the value of the output from the following command:

 ```bash
 az ad sp create-for-rbac --name "CarbonAppInsights" --sdk-auth --role contributor --scopes /subscriptions/<SUBSCRIPTION_ID>